AdobeDocs/platform-learn.en/help/platform/rtcdp/b2b-overview.md

 ---
 # Overview of Real-time Customer Data Platform (CDP) B2B Edition

-Learn how to business-to-business (B2B) marketers can unify people and account profiles across systems and get a full understanding of their customers for the very first time.
+Learn how to business-to-business (B2B) marketers can unify people and account profiles across systems and get a full understanding of their customers.

 >[!IMPORTANT]
 >